SAP-samples/btp-end-to-end-scenario-use-cases/build-process-automation/createprocess/README.md

     ![project](./images/projectname.png)

 6. Please wait until the created project opens up in a new tab automatically.
+    > - If any popup comes.
+Click on Cancel Button

-    > If the created project is not opening, click on the project name
+    > - If the created project is not opening, click on the project name
     ![project](./images/projectclick.png)
     Click on Create and choose **process** from the dropdown.
     ![project](./images/createprocessmanual.png)